ToBlick/cs101/content/syllabus.md

 ## Grading

-You will receive a grade calculated mechanically on the following rubric.
+You will receive a grade calculated on the following rubric:

-- 25% assignments + quizzes
+- 20% assignments
-- 20% first exam
+- 25% first exam
 - 25% second exam
 - 30% third exam

 ### Quizzes & Assignments

 Quizzes and assignments are completed outside of class in [Brightspace](https://brightspace.nyu.edu).

-All assigned work is due _before_ class on the due date indicated on the [schedule](/)
+All assigned work is due _before_ class on the due date indicated on the [schedule](/).

-Please do not ask for extensions.

 ### Regrade requests

 If a student requests a regrade of any work, we will regrade the work in full, not just the part that the student believes has been mis-graded.

+For an explanation/regrade of homework submissions, please submit the request via Gradescope so the graders are in the loop from the start.
+There is a field to enter comments and explanations about your request; providing context and comments greatly increases the chance your request will be acted on.
+Explain what was wrong and why.
+Furthermore, submit the request within a week after the grade was assigned.

 ## Inspirational quote